AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The Debug Menu
 ==============

-The :menuselection:`Debug` item in the menu bar provides operations acting at a global level.
+The :menuselection:`Debug` entry in the menu bar provides operations acting at a global level.
 Key shortcuts are available for the most common operations and are displayed in the menus.
 Here's a detailed list of the items in the menu bar:

 .. index:: menu; debug --> run

-:menuselection:`Debug --> Run...`
+* :menuselection:`Debug --> Run...`

   Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged and whether execution should stop at the